• Skip to main content

 About CCST

-CCST is a nonpartisan, nonprofit organization established via the California State Legislature in 1988 to provide objective advice from California's scientists and research institutions on policy issues involving science.
+CCST was established in 1988 by a unanimous vote of the California Legislature to provide objective advice from California's scientists and research institutions.
 We respond to the Governor, the Legislature, and other state entities who request independent assessment of public policy issues affecting the State of California relating to science and technology.

 Sacramento Capitol